CodePushGo/website/src/content/blog/en/ota-security-checklist-for-capacitor-apps.md

 ### Update Reversal

 Rolling back an update quickly can limit the damage caused by a security issue.
-Platforms like Capgo simplify this process with a one-click rollback feature, letting teams revert to previous versions without delay [\[1\]](https://capgo.app/).
+Platforms like CodePushGo simplify this process with a one-click rollback feature, letting teams revert to previous versions without delay [\[1\]](https://capgo.app/).

 **What to keep in mind for rollback:**